MdAsifInIT/EZ-PS-Automations/README.md

 ### Bulk Intunewin Conversion Tool

 1. Configure settings in `Easy Intunewin\v1\config.xml`.
-2. Place the files to be converted in the designated input folder (refer to the configuration).
+2. Place the files to be converted in the input folder specified in the configuration.
 3. Run the conversion script:
    ```powershell
    .\Easy Intunewin\v1\intunewin3.ps1
    ```
-4. The converted `.intunewin` files will be created in the specified output folder.
+4. The converted `.intunewin` files will be created in the output folder specified in the configuration.

 ### Auto System Context

-1. Execute the launcher script:
+1. Run the launcher script:
    ```bat
    .\Easy System Context\launcher.bat
    ```
-2. Follow the on-screen prompts to select either Interactive or Silent mode.
+2. Choose Interactive or Silent mode as prompted.

 ## Contributing

 Contributions are welcome!
-Fork the repository and submit a pull request with improvements.
+Fork the repository and submit a pull request with your improvements.

 ## License